 The Option Plan is "rolling" such that the number of securities granted under the Option Plan can be up to a maximum of 10% of the issued capital of the Company at the time of the grant on a non-diluted basis, and such aggregate number of Common Shares shall increase or decrease as the number of issued and outstanding Common Shares changes.
-The Company's RSU plan has not been submitted for approval by the TSX and no RSUs have been granted thereunder since the Company became listed on the TSX.
-As of the date hereof, the Company may grant a maximum number of 15,081,536 Options, representing 10% of Common Shares outstanding.
-The Company is not currently authorized to issue additional RSUs until its

-RSU plan is made TSX compliant and approved by the Company's Shareholders as required.
-As of the date hereof, the Company has awarded 11,167,522 Options representing approximately 7.40% of the Common Shares outstanding.
-As of the date hereof, the Company has 26,085 Common Shares underlying outstanding RSUs outstanding representing approximately 0.02% of the Common Shares outstanding, all of which were awarded prior to the Company listing on the TSX.
-The Company currently has a further 3,887,929 remaining Options available for grant representing approximately 2.58% of the Common Shares outstanding.
+The Company's restricted stock unit ("RSU") plan has not been submitted for approval by the TSX and no RSUs have been granted thereunder since the Company became listed on the TSX.
+As of the Record Date, the Company may grant a maximum number of 16,373,272 Options, representing 10% of Common Shares outstanding.
+The Company is not currently authorized to issue additional RSUs until its RSU plan is made TSX compliant and approved by the Company's Shareholders as required.
+As of the Record Date, the Company has awarded 13,545,000 Options representing approximately 8.27% of the Common Shares outstanding.
+As of the Record Date, the Company has 26,085 Common Shares underlying outstanding RSUs outstanding representing approximately 0.02% of the Common Shares outstanding, all of which were awarded prior to the Company listing on the TSX.
+The Company currently has a further 2,802,187 remaining Options available for grant representing approximately 1.71% of the Common Shares outstanding.